LISTEN TO BOOMTOWN RADIO! “ALL the Music That Matters for the Generation That Created Rock 'n' Roll”

 Barbara Billingsley

-Was Beaver ever in Viet Nam?
-Despite the rumor that somehow spread from coast-to-coast, Jerry Mathers was never in Viet Nam.
+Was Beaver ever in Vietnam?
+Despite the rumour that somehow spread from coast to coast, Jerry Mathers was never in Vietnam.
 He tried enlisting in the Marines, but they turned him down because they thought they’d get too much negative publicity if they sent him overseas and he died.
 So, Mathers ultimately enlisted in the Air National Guard and spent his service time in the United States.

 Was Eddie Haskell actually an L.A. traffic cop?
 Again, yes!
-Actor Ken Osmond transitioned to L.A. police force following the end of the original run of Leave It to Beaver.
-He was shot 3 times in the line of duty and was saved by his body armor.
+Actor Ken Osmond transitioned to the L.A. police force following the end of the original run of Leave It to Beaver.
+He was shot 3 times in the line of duty and was saved by his body armour.

 Did Jerry Mathers also play Little Ricky on I Love Lucy?
 This is also true, but with a qualifier.
 Mathers appeared in only one episode as Little Ricky and it was during a fantasy sequence Lucy was dreaming about.
 It’s a season 3 episode called “Ricky’s Old Girlfriend,” where Lucy dreams her husband has left her and her child for an old flame.
 Mathers did not receive an on-screen credit for the part.